 Key applications include but are not limited to: FRET optimization, structural biology studies, and reduction of steric hindrance.

-Spacers and structural modifications are essential tools for precisely engineering the physical and functional properties of oligonucleotides.
+Spacers and Linkers modifications are essential tools for precisely engineering the physical and functional properties of oligonucleotides.
 These insertions allow you to adjust the distance between functional groups (e.g., a fluorophore and a quencher) or control the structural flexibility of the molecule.
 This fine-tuning is critical for optimizing interactions, preventing steric hindrance, and achieving desired biological activity or detection efficiency.
+In many applications, DNA spacers are incorporated to provide controlled separation while maintaining the structural integrity of the nucleic acid construct.

 Modification: (dSpacer), 3'Spacer(C3)